How to Test for Theme and Plugin Conflicts

 Why do they happen?

-Conflicts happen when a plugin or a theme load different versions of the same script on the same page.
+Conflicts can also happen for an infinite number of reasons.
+One common source of trouble is when a plugin or a theme load different versions of the same script on the same page.
 There are dozens of popular scripts that allow rich functionality in plugins and themes, for example, jQuery.

-Unfortunately, some plugins and themes load their scripts on all pages in the admin, including MailPoet's.
+Unfortunately, some plugins and themes load their scripts on all pages in the admin, including MailPoet's, resulting in functionality breaking or unexpected

 Please note:

-- We strongly recommend that our Premium members use the latest version of the plugin, which is always available for free.
+- We strongly recommend that MailPoet users run the latest version of the plugin(s).
 Previous versions may have issues, which we won’t support.

-- We do not guarantee that the MailPoet plugin will work with other plugins.
-Plugin conflicts are common and we try our best to avoid any issues with other popular plugins.
+- We can not guarantee that the MailPoet plugin will be compatible with all other plugins and themes.
+We try our best to avoid any issues/conflicts with other popular plugins, however with the vast number of plugins and themes in the WordPress ecosystem, conflicts will occur.

 How to determinate which plugin or theme conflicts with MailPoet?